nylander/plotMCMCoutput/README.md

 -----

 * plotMCMCoutput.sh       -- General script for quickly plotting column data.

-                             For example, to plot several MrBayes *.p files overlayed:
+                             For example, to plot several MrBayes *.p files overlayed (use 'plotMCMCoutput.sh -h' for more info on options):

                                  plotMCMCoutput.sh *.p

-                             Use 'plotMCMCoutput.sh -h' for more info on options.

 * plotstddev              -- Plot the standard deviation of split frequencies in a MrBayes .mcmc file